pipelinit/pipelinit-cli/README.md

 pipelinit requires Deno to run, you can check how to install it [in the official Deno website](https://deno.land/#installation).

-After installing Deno, install pipelinit with: To install
+After installing Deno, install pipelinit with:

 ```
 deno install --unstable --allow-read --allow-write --allow-net ./pipelinit.ts
 ```

+Run `pipelinit --version` to test it.